Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Validation with Real Data

 Next, we test our model on telescope calibration exposures that we expect to be time-independent.
 The particular exposure we use is of quartz lamp light that is reflected off the interior of the telescope dome.
 This means the traces are bright, all fibers are evenly illuminated, and the measurements should not exhibit atmosphere-related time variability.
 There may be some subtle sources of flux variability -- such as the lamps heating up over the course of use, persistence, or incompletely-removed nonlinearity effects -- but we expect these to be small compared to the changing sky seen with the real science data.
 After repeating the same analysis using 100 pixels across one detector for a single fiber's trace, we get the results in Figure~\ref{fig: model with calibration data}.
-As expected, the $\vec b$ is quite flat and is indeed consistent with a vector of ones within uncertainties ($\chi^2/\nu \approx 0.814$) as demonstrated by Figure~\ref{fig:calibration_b_vect}.
-For this analysis, both the time-variable and time-independent models produced almost identical data $\chi^2$ distributions that agree with expectations.
+As expected, the $\vec b$ is quite flat\bl{.
+We find that both the time-independent and time-dependent models do a good job of describing the data with no obvious bias as a function of flux or wavelength, as demonstrated in Figure}~\ref{fig: chi with real calibration data}\bl{.
+The data $\chi^2$ distributions suggest that the data uncertainties might be slightly overestimated by a factor of $2-3$\%, providing potential evidence that the current read noise estimates are slightly too large.}